raspberrychris/cutemosesbaskets/content/blog/Kinder-Valley-White-100-Cotton-Waffle-Review.md

 #### Product Description

+Kinder Valley's White 100% Cotton Waffle Moses Basket Pod is perfect for your little one.
+The full body surround is padded and covered by the styled fabric to ensure extra comfort, the coverlet can be tucked in, perfect to create a cosy sleeping space for your precious little one.
+Easy to Use: This Kinder Valley Moses Basket Pod Set can be applied to your moses basket in a few simple steps.
+Safety First: Your child's safety first

 - **EASY TO USE** Easy to Use: This Moses Basket Pod Bedding Set can be applied to your moses basket in a few simple steps.
 The full body surround is padded and is covered by the styled fabric to ensure extra comfort, the coverlet can be tucked in, perfect to create a cosy sleeping space for your precious little one.

 - **SAFETY FIRST** Your Childs Safety First: This Kinder Valley Moses Basket Pod Bedding Set conforms to all necessary British Standards and is REACH compliant.